Krillh/Airzlinshire/Misc/Monus Tome Monks.md

 ## What is a Tome?
 Tomes are a powerful way for someone to use Majik that they normally wouldn't be able to.
 They often come in the form of certain cut stones, but not necessarily.
 They also come in many different sizes and power levels, and range from mildly expensive to some of the most valuable relics in history.
 Essentially, a tome is a container with a set of Majik procedures preset into it, this is known as a [[Spell]].
 This container also has some amount of Majik energy stored within it that it uses to execute, or cast, the preset procedures.
 This does mean that anyone can cast a tome's spell if it has sufficient charge, even if the spell requires Majik energy elements that they don't have enough, or any, affiliation with if they wanted to do the same thing themselves.

 Before diving into tomes, it's important to mention something.
-The specifics of how tomes work and how they're made is
+The specifics of how tomes work and how they're made is a heavily guarded secret of the Monus Tome Monks.
+Everything in this document is unclassified information that is open to the public people of Airzlinshire.
+But, it is inherently incomplete.
+## Tome Classification
+Tomes are classified in multiple ways.
+This is useful when pricing and buying tomes.
+They are classified by power (PW), capacity (CP), majik efficiency (ME), and size efficiency (SE).
+The specifics of tome classification are ope
-### Tome Power Classification
+### Tome Power Classification  (PW)
 Tomes are classified by power, and given a power index.
 This classification of power is based on the amount and diversity of Majik energy used in each casting.
 The classification categories are changed periodically to keep up with the times, but the power index is calculated mathematically, and doesn't change.
 ### Uses for Tomes
 Tomes are used for all sorts of purposes, including as weapons, for transportation as engines, as portable light sources, to accelerate crop growth, and much, much more.
 Anything that can be achieved by use of Majik can be achieved with a tome.